-No matter what your business, your customers are your greatest asset.

-Which is why keeping them happy is critical.
+No matter your business, your customers are your greatest asset, so keeping them happy is critical.

-It's natural for your customers to become frustrated or upset from time-to-time when dealing with an issue related to your business — but how your customer service team handles and de-escalates the situation is vital for customer retention and loyalty.
+It's natural for your customers to become frustrated or upset occasionally when dealing with an issue related to your business — but how your customer service team handles and de-escalates the situation is vital for customer retention and loyalty.

 What are de-escalation techniques?